 To help you differentiate between every style of lob on Instagram, we've rounded up the most wearable variations.
-Whether your aesthetic is blunt and polished, styled with a center part, or you want to add some flair with bangs, shaggy texture, an A-line shape, or feathered layers, we have the lob for you.
-Check out the four trendiest takes on the cut, ahead, and schedule the salon appointment for the manageable chop to spend the rest of your summer feeling fresh.
+Whether your aesthetic is blunt and polished, styled with a center part, or feathered and shaggy, we have the lob for you.
+Check out the four trendiest takes on the universal refresh cut, ahead.

-The shag haircut is another a major trend right now, and while the cut — identified by heavy layers and lash-skimming bangs — can be infused into any length, hair that falls just around the shoulders seems to be the sweet spot.
+The shag haircut is another a major trend right now.
+While the cut — identified by heavy layers and lash-skimming bangs — can be infused into any length, hair that falls just around the shoulders seems to be the sweet spot.
 Here, you see the ideal shape, styled by hairdresser Marisa Mitchell on her client Meg.

 When your ends fall right at your shoulder, you have length to play with.
 But with a shag, you can still maintain the fun bangs and face-framing layers around the face.
-Adding a pop of color in the form of honey caramel-tinted highlights will give your look even more dimension.
+Here, you see how hairdresser Daniel Martinez created lived-in dimension with his client's curls.

-If you're looking to infuse some texture in your lob without the drama of heavy bangs or an A-line tilt, consider long, soft layers blended through mid-shaft to ends of the hair, in what celebrity hairdresser Nikki Lee — who created this look — would call a "feathered" lob.
+If you're looking to infuse some texture into your lob without the drama of heavy bangs, consider long, soft layers blended through the mid-shaft to ends of the hair, in what celebrity hairdresser Nikki Lee — who created this look — would call a "feathered" lob.

-Strategic feathering can open up the face, as proven by the stunning Priyanka Chopra and her newlywed mid-length lob, courtesy of Maine.
+Strategic feathering can open up the face, as proven by the stunning Priyanka Chopra and her mid-length lob, courtesy of Maine.

 The gradual layers add subtle shape and dimension when infused into a lob.
 Model Candice Blackburn shows just how beautiful it looks on natural curls.

-If your hair is on the fine side, you can ask your stylist to layer your lob with choppy top layers — like stylist Carlos Castellanos does, here — which gives extra body around the cheekbones — and fresh ends right at the shoulder.
+If your hair is on the fine side, you can ask your stylist to layer your lob with choppy top layers — like stylist Carlos Castellanos does, here — which gives extra body around the cheekbones and fresh ends right at the shoulder.

 Blurred A-line Lob

-If you've been considering the A-line cut, but can't commit to the short bob length, you can achieve the same vibe — unexpected texture with longer layers tilted towards the front — with a mid-length cut you can comfortably pull back into a ponytail.
+If you've been considering the A-line cut, but can't commit to the short bob length, you can achieve the same vibe with a mid-length style you can comfortably pull back into a ponytail.
 Model Jourdan Dunn, who was styled by celebrity hairdresser Sascha Breuer, channels the look effortlessly.

 L.A.-based stylist Anh Co Tran sparked the "parallel undercut" trend, which is a transitional layering technique that delivers body and movement to fine hair.
-A parallel undercut can be cut bluntly at the ends and styled with that signature soft, A-line shape.
-Rose-pink color also adds some oomph to the finished look.
+Your stylist can create a parallel undercut by cutting it bluntly at the ends and styling it with a soft, A-line shape.
+Rose-pink color adds some oomph to the stylist's finished look.